 Club Ebony is located at 404 Hannah Avenue, between Clay Street and Mary Shepard Avenue, in Indianola, Mississippi.
 It was owned by B.B.
 King from 2008 until his death.
+For anyone interested in upcoming shows at Club Ebony, here is a link to the Club Ebony Facebook Page.

 The Mississippi Blues Trail marker reads: